-Las Vegas is back to business as we once again welcome large meeting groups to the destination.
-Nothing can match the energy and excitement of meeting in person, and Las Vegas is ready to show why it is consistently the No. 1 destination to host meetings, events and trade shows.
+Look back at 2021 when Las Vegas went back to business welcoming large meeting groups to the destination.
+Nothing can match the energy and excitement of meeting in person, and Las Vegas showed why it is consistently the No. 1 destination to host meetings, events and trade shows.

 June 8 was a banner day for the industry as the Las Vegas Convention and Visitors Authority (LVCVA) debuted the Las Vegas Convention Center’s (LVCC) 1.4 million-square-foot West Hall expansion, followed by doors opening to Informa Markets’ World of Concrete, the first major convention to return to Las Vegas – and the U.S. – post-pandemic.

 “We are excited to welcome our convention customers back to Las Vegas and to our new West Hall, reigniting the meetings and convention industry,” Steve Hill, LVCVA president and CEO said during the ribbon cutting ceremony for the West Hall that day.
 “It’s not only a great day for our city, it’s a great day for the meetings and conventions industry across Las Vegas and across the United States.”

 Informa Markets has plans to host 10 additional events in the destination – including MAGIC, Aug.
 9–11 – before the end of the year, and World of Concrete will return to the LVCC in January 2022.

 The 550,000-square-foot CAESARS FORUM opened last year, and the venue welcomed the Meeting Professionals International’s (MPI) World Education Congress June 15–17 as the first large-scale conference to use the entire space.